Pteratato/Ratcliff_Village/Ratcliff_Village_02.md

 A gathering with these other leaders was long overdue.

 “Of course not,” she chided.
 “And you’re missing the point.
-In our absence Ginny has become barren of wolves, overrun with sheep and empty hills while we thrive.
+In our absence Kihanna has become barren of wolves, overrun with sheep and empty hills while we thrive.
 Our forest is rich with life.
 We have taken the precautions necessary to make sure that our land is protected against development.
 For some of us, wolves run through the trees once again; we are blessed.”

 “Yes,” Jeremy agreed.
 “Perhaps a little too blessed.
 It will not be long before we are challenged.”